119 Manville Rd Unit 1, Scarborough, ON M1L 4J7

 Salvaging a car means recovering and reselling its usable auto parts before disposing of it.
 When a car is beyond repair or too expensive to fix, it may still contain valuable components like the engine, transmission, and electronics.
 Many auto recyclers and salvage yards specialize in dismantling vehicles and reselling parts.

-How Salvaging a Car Works?
+How Does Salvaging a Car Work?

 After all the usable parts are removed, the vehicle’s remaining metal shell is sent to a recycling facility, where it is crushed and melted down to create new materials for manufacturing.
 This process minimizes waste and helps save natural resources.